• Skip to main content

 If they aren’t part of your meal plan rotation, now is the perfect time to try them.
 It’s a root vegetable that contains almost an entire alphabet worth of vitamins.
 They are also loaded with fiber and have plenty of minerals, including manganese, potassium, iron, and calcium.

-You can serve turnips as a mashed potato side dish replacement, but we also think turnips shine when they are riced.
+You can serve turnips as a mashed potato side dish replacement, but I also think turnips shine when they are riced.
 To get started, you want to wash and peel your turnips.

 Afterwards, you will cube them and pop them in a food processor.
 Add the riced turnips and olive oil (or coconut aminos) to a frying pan and cook for 8-10 minutes.
 Use it in any dish the same way you would regular rice.